Rallye Deutschland

 A historic Porsche 924 GTS driven through a stage during the 2008 rally.

 The Polo R WRC, the 2015 and 2016 winner in Germany.

 The ADAC Rallye Deutschland is a rally event held in Germany.
 The event was first held in 1982 and originally hosted by e.g. Frankfurt, Mainz and Koblenz.
 In 2000, the rally was relocated to the region around Trier.
 Previously part of the European and German championships, the event was in the World Rally Championship calendar from the 2002 season to 2020 season.
 The 2020 event was cancelled due to the COVID-19 pandemic.
-Whilst Rallye Deutschland has not returned to calendar since Germany has since 2023 co-hosted rally with Austria and the Czech Republic under the title of the Central European Rally.
+Whilst Rallye Deutschland has not returned to the calendar since, Germany has since 2023 co-hosted a rally with Austria and the Czech Republic under the title of the Central European Rally.